Downton Abbey: Series 6 (2015)

-Bertie Pelham unexpectedly succeeds his late second cousin as 7th Marquess of Hexham and moves into Brancaster Castle; Edith accepts him.
-Then Mary spitefully exposes Marigold's parentage, causing Bertie to walk out.
+Bertie unexpectedly succeeds his late second cousin as 7th Marquess of Hexham and moves into Brancaster Castle; Edith accepts him.
+Mary spitefully exposes Marigold's parentage, causing Bertie to walk out.
 Tom confronts Mary over her malicious behaviour and her true feelings for Henry.
-Despondent, Barrow attempts suicide, and is saved by Baxter, causing Robert and Mr Carson to let Barrow stay at Downton while he recovers and while he searches for new employment.
+Despondent over his inability to find another job and his sense of being unloved, Barrow attempts suicide, and is saved by Baxter and Andy.
+Realising the extent of Barrow's pain for the first time, Robert and Carson allow Barrow to stay at Downton while he recovers and searches for new employment.
 Mary and Henry reunite and are married.
-Edith returns to Downton for the wedding, becoming reconciled with Mary.
+Edith returns to Downton for the wedding; she and Mary agree to work on improving their relationship.
 Mrs Patmore's new bed and breakfast business is tainted by scandal, but saved when Robert, Cora and Rosamund appear there publicly to support her.
 Mary arranges a surprise meeting for Edith and Bertie with Bertie proposing again.
 Edith accepts.
-Edith tells Bertie's moralistic mother Miranda Pelham about Marigold; she turns against the match, but is won over by Edith's honesty.
-Barrow finds a position as butler and leaves Downton on good terms, but he is unhappy at his new post.
+Edith tells Bertie's moralistic mother Mirada about Marigold; initially appalled, she is won over by Edith's honesty.
+Barrow, having decided to turn over a new leaf and become a kinder person, finds a position as butler and leaves Downton on good terms, but he is unhappy at his new post; the family and other servants also find themselves missing him.

 Lord Merton is diagnosed with terminal pernicious anaemia and Amelia blocks Isobel from seeing him.
-Goaded by Lady Violet, Isobel pushes into the Merton house and announces she will take Lord Merton to her house to care for him and to marry, to his delight.
+Goaded by Violet, Isobel pushes into the Merton house and announces she will take Lord Merton to her house to care for and marry him, to his delight.
 Later, Lord Merton is correctly diagnosed with a non-fatal form of anaemia.
-Robert resents Cora's frequent absences as the hospital president, but encouraged by Lady Rose he comes to admire her ability after watching her chair a hospital meeting.
+Robert resents Cora's frequent absences as the hospital president, but comes to admire her ability after watching her chair a hospital meeting.
 Henry and Tom go into business together selling used cars, while Mary announces her pregnancy.
-Molesley accepts a permanent teaching position and he and Miss Baxter promise to continue seeing each other.
+Molesley accepts a permanent teaching position and he and Baxter promise to continue seeing each other.
 Daisy and Andy finally acknowledge their feelings; Daisy decides to move to the farm with Mr Mason, her father-in-law.
 Carson develops palsy and must retire.
-Lord Grantham suggests Barrow return as butler, with Mr Carson in an overseeing role.
+Following Robert and Mary's suggestion, Barrow happily returns to Downton as butler, with Carson in an overseeing role.
 Edith and Bertie are finally married in the series finale, set on New Year's Eve 1925.
-Lady Rose and Atticus return for the wedding.
 Anna goes into labour during the reception, and she and Bates become parents to a healthy son.